DCotterill/halixia-hugo/content/ma/eating-together-368.md

 layout: static
 ---

-Cook for your younger family members
+Cook for your younger family members.

 There's mountains of research about the social emotional and intellectual benefits of the family dinner, so cook a few extra spuds and invite the grandchildren round.